-Jennifer Nini is the original Eco Warrior Princess, she founded this eco fashion and green lifestyle website back in 2010, "long before it became "cool" to care about sustainability" she says.
+Jennifer Nini is the original Eco Warrior Princess.
+She founded her green lifestyle website way back in 2010, "long before it became "cool" to care about sustainability," she says.

 As a sustainability influencer, organic farmer, off-grid pioneer, eco-consultant, copywriter and marketing specialist and the voice behind the green lifestyle – she’s a definite source of inspiration to better care for our planet!

 Green Lifestyle has been Australia’s leading green media title since 2007.
 You can count on this website for reliable, well-researched and ethical information for any aspect of eco-living.

 Whether it’s growing veggies, cooking, home renovation, beauty, fashion, travel, science and a dash of politics – green living covers it all.
 The website provides a platform for all things green and sustainable via features, videos, blogs, news, events, reviews, competitions to win green goodies, unique offers on eco-services, a weekly e-newsletter, and more.

 Think of it as your go-to eco-friendly newspaper.
 Read up every morning and get the latest updates with your morning cup.
 One of our favourite sustainable living blogs.

 Kate Roberts is an Environmental Scientist by day, dog walker and blogger by night.